thefactorystack/ILA/GOVERNANCE.md

 ### Founder / Steward

-The Founder holds the long-term vision of ILA and is responsible for the integrity of the core specification.
+The Founder holds the long-term vision of ILA and is responsible for the integrity of the Core Specification.

 **Responsibilities:**
 - Defining and protecting the ILA Core Specification